taimoorsattar7/taimoorsattar.dev/src/pages/blogs/why-need-for-react-js.md

 p{ font-size: 12px; }
 ```

 The **Javascript** is the programming language of **browser**.
 Javascript is used for dynamic content appearing without refreshing the page.
 JavaScript was designed to add interactivity to HTML pages.
-Javascript could be used to:

-Add multimedia elements such as showing, hiding, changing, creating an image, do something on user action, etc.
-Form processing such as modifying the contents of the form, user input validation etc.
-JavaScript makes it possible to create dynamic page contents.

 ## why React?

 React is a UI library that helps you manage a lot of things easier with features like Virtual DOM(normal DOM updates are slow), handling data with states, component-based structure, etc.

-To understand why React is useful; we write **todo examples** in two different approaches using Javascript.

 In Javascript, we have two approaches for writing the application:

 - DOM focused approach
 - Data declarative view approach

-DOM focused approach
+## DOM focused approach

 DOM approach working with DOM and working with DOM is slow.
 In this approach, code is fragmented; some in Javascript, some in HTML.

-Data declarative approach
+## Data declarative approach

 Data declarative approach contains a render function that contains UI complete.
 It is a much faster approach than the DOM approach. but...